 - About Me

-I am a historian of the United States and Indigenous America.
-Since October 2017, I have been a postdoctoral Research Fellow at Jesus College, Cambridge University.
-In July 2020, I will begin a post as a Lecturer (UK equivalent of tenure-track assistant professor) in American History at University College London.
+I am a Lecturer (UK equivalent of tenure-track assistant professor) in Nineteenth-Century American History at University College London.

 I am currently working on my first book project.
-Tentatively titled We Remain: Indian Non-Removal in the Nineteenth-century American South, this project centres on Indian removal – a wave of federally-sponsored efforts to forcibly relocate Indigenous communities from their homelands east of the Mississippi River to new lands in the West, which peaked following the Indian Removal Act of 1830 – and, in particular, the experiences of the thousands of individuals, families, and communities that successfully avoided it throughout the South.
+Tentatively titled We Remain: Indian Non-Removal in the Nineteenth-century American South, this project centres on Indian removal – a wave of federally-sponsored efforts to forcibly relocate Eastern Indigenous nations from their homelands to new lands west of the Mississippi River, which peaked following the Indian Removal Act of 1830 – and, in particular, the experiences of the thousands of individuals, families, and communities that successfully avoided it throughout the South.
 By ranging across the region and its polities, We Remain tells the story of Indian non-removal in the South as a massive cross-regional phenomenon which affected not only Indigenous Southerners but also American officials, local residents, and continental dynamics of sovereignty, state development, and American empire.

 My research has been generously supported by a variety of associations, including the UK Arts and Humanities Research Council, the American Historical Association, the Organization of American Historians, the Royal Historical Society, and the Rothermere American Institute at Oxford University, among others.